 Every album comes from a different place, and things are always shifting and changing, even if it’s such a subtle thing that it isn’t immediately obvious what’s shifted.
 It’s all just a big never-ending journey, with floppy-shoe-wearing clowns and cynical princesses and suicidally depressed court jesters.
 Or maybe that’s the concept for my first music video.
 Who can say?

 To that end, I’ve read all kinds of things about the Loudness War (google it if you’re interested in reading about how most music sounds like poo these days).
 One thing that was always interesting to me was how, through compressing the crap out of everything to get it to stand out, you end up shooting yourself in the foot.
 Once your song hits the radio, it’s going to go through another limiter — the one radio stations use to make sure all the songs are at an even level — and it’ll sound awful when it hits the airwaves, with whatever transients that weren’t crushed at the mastering stage now turned into complete mush.
 It might be louder than everything else when you pop it in your car, but on the radio it won’t be any louder than any other song.
-Meanwhile, a song that isn’t squashed a the mastering stage and has some dynamics left intact will jump out as sounding a whole lot better, because it’s only getting compressed/limited once.
+Meanwhile, a song that isn’t squashed at the mastering stage and has some dynamics left intact will jump out as sounding a whole lot better than the competition, because it’s only getting squashed once.

 I never imagined I would get to hear a demonstration involving my own music.
 Theresa has played my stuff on The Rock a few times, on her Sunday night show that spotlights local music (thanks, Theresa).
-Tonight I tuned in, because she said on Facebook I was one of the artists she would be playing and I was curious what song would get the nod.
+Tonight I tuned in, because she announced on Facebook I was one of the artists she would be playing and I was curious which song would get the nod.
 Turned out it was “Crustacean Cancer Survivor”, which seems to be one of the songs on the new album people like most.

 I’m not saying it’s wrong.
 I understand this is the sound that’s “in” right now.
 It’s what you hear on commercial radio, so if your aspirations are to get your songs heard in that realm, it makes sense to go for that sound.

 I’m not saying my music sounds better.
 At least it shouldn’t sound better than something recorded in a professional studio.
-But it’s interesting to compare professionally produced stuff and recorded-by-some-dude-in-his-house stuff, and to hear how the two different kinds of stuff sound on the radio.
+But it’s fascinating to compare professionally produced stuff and recorded-by-some-dude-in-his-house stuff, and to hear how the two different kinds of stuff sound on the radio.
 I think my stuff sounds pretty good in that context.
 So hooray for me!